Construction Project Management Services and Construction Books

 • Assist the company with their financial forecasts, budgets and cash flow.
 Knowing the project is losing money may allow the company to make contingencies and take steps to survive the losses.
 More than one company has gone bankrupt when a project un-expectantly declared a large loss.

 • Identify project losses that are often indicative of other underlying problems on the project.
+Does your construction project need rescuing?

 • Provide information on which types of projects are profitable.
 Some contractors keep constructing particular types of projects even though they aren’t good at them and the projects always end unprofitably.
 Knowing which projects aren’t profitable means the contractor can avoid pricing them and concentrate on projects which they know they can complete profitably.

-Unfortunately some cost reports can be complex and time consuming to prepare.
-Furthermore contractors sometimes make errors in their cost reports which then provide bad data.
+Unfortunately, some cost reports can be complex and time consuming to prepare.
+Furthermore, contractors sometimes make errors in their cost reports which then provide bad data.
 Occasionally management ignores the cost report and doesn’t take action to figure out why the project is incurring losses, or they misinterpret what the cost report is showing.

 Some Project Managers leave the preparation and interpretation of the cost report entirely to their Estimators or Contract Administrators and pay little attention to the end report.
 They view it as just another document produced for their senior managers.
+The CONSTRUCTION project MANAGER'S financial duties

 You’ll likely find the following problems with costs reports:

 • The reports take too much time to prepare.
 I’ve known some companies with cost reports that took several days to prepare.
 You couldn’t find the Project Manager for two days as he was locked away in his office trying to complete his report before month end.
-This meant that things went unattended on the project while the cost report took priority.
+This meant that things went unattended on the construction project while the cost report took priority.
 The lengthy time taken to complete the report could be because:

 1. The information required to complete the cost report isn’t readily available.